iotaledger/iota-wiki/docs/learn/about-iota/messages.md

 Previously, IOTA protocol used transactions (which were vertices in the Tangle), where each transaction defined either an input or output.
 A grouping of those input/output transaction vertices made up a bundle which transferred the given values as an atomic unit.
 But this approach was seen as too time-consuming.
 So, we adopted a new transaction structure called the unspent transaction outputs (UTXO).

-The UTXO model defines a ledger state where balances are not directly associated to addresses but to the outputs of transactions.
+The UTXO model defines a ledger state where balances are not directly associated to addresses, but to the outputs of transactions.
 In this model, transactions specify the outputs of previous transactions as inputs, which are consumed to create new outputs.
 A transaction must consume the entirety of the specified inputs.

 ![utxo-model](https://user-images.githubusercontent.com/77154511/127794259-10071fbe-4f04-4ab2-81eb-a0589f025a00.png)